Menna712/DataScienceProjects/README.md

 3)HR Employee Attrition Prediction Model: this is a project to predict if an employee in an organization is going to leave it or not.
   I here practice data prepreparation , feature selection,feature extraction, applying machine learning models.

+4)Student Score Prediction Model: this is a project based on supervised machine learning model using linear regression for 2 variables(dependent and independent) to predict the score of a student based on how many hours they have been studying